top of page

 New Volunteer Training

-If you are unable to attend the refresher training or are a new volunteer, contact us and we will train you "on the job".
+If you are unable to attend the training, contact us and we will train you "on the job".

 tom mary filtering cider.jpg